Macrometacorp/docs/docs/collections/index.md

 Document collections can be created as _local_ or _global_ collections.

 - A _local collection_ stores its data in one region and does not replicate to other regions.
 You can create a local collection in any specified region.
 Best practice is to use a region-specific API endpoint when interacting with local collections.
 If a user sends a request to a local collection without being routed to the appropriate region, the request will fail.
-- A _global collection_ replicates its data and maintains state and consistency across all regions in the GeoFabric.
+- A _global collection_ replicates its data and maintains state and consistency across all regions in the fabric.

 ## Collection Types